Blu3DrAEm/oldgregg/README.md

 (You can choose whichever server certificate bundle you'd like from www.vpnbook.com but you will need to edit the 'openvpn.sh' script file to point to the correct certificate if you choose something else.
 After initial setup is complete you only have to enter './vpn' in a new terminal to start the service.)

+# How to post to Instagram

+Coming soon!

 # Enable VNC (optional)

 1. Open terminal and enter "sudo raspi-config"